HoDucManhNguyen/Dreamy-Coffee-Website-Project/README.md

 #### 2.1 HTML 3 Webpages

 The three webpages must be developed using HTML5.
-All pages must not contain any deprecated elements/attributes.
+All pages must ***not contain any deprecated elements/attributes***.
 The content requirements for each webpage are as follows: